 The film, which will run up to one hour, highlights the remarkable link between Toms River and great baseball players.
 Todd Frazier, a South alumnus and star on Toms River’s 1998 Little League World Series Championship team, is currently third baseman for the New York Mets.
 He has played as a Major League All-Star, and was the 2015 Home Run Derby champion.
 Universities from around the country recruit from South not only because the players know the fundamentals of the game, the boys also have been shaped by Coach Frank into respectful, young men.

-Veteran television journalist Sandra Levine, a Toms River native and South alumna who has been nominated 10 times for regional Emmy Awards, is producing the project.
+Veteran television journalist Sandra Levine, a Toms River native and South alumna who has been nominated 10 times for regional Emmy Awards, produced the project.
 In 2014 her poignant, one-hour documentary, Heartbreak & Healing After Sandy, aired regionally on PBS.
 For this new film, an experienced team of professionals has been assembled for filming, writing, editing, graphics production, music creation, sound mixing, and color work.

 Tax deductible contributions may be made payable to the film’s fiscal sponsor, the New Jersey Media Arts Center, Inc., which will provide us with a grant to produce this film.
 Contact email@example.com to learn how.
 NJMAC is a 501(c)3 affiliated with Rutgers University dedicated exclusively to the non-commercial exhibition of independent, classic, international, experimental, and progressive cinema.